smallk/smallk_data/dblp_ground_truth/README.txt

 research in community finding and interpretation of communities in large networks.

+There are six files in total:

+	dblp15_graph.mtx The adjacency matrix of the graph dblp15_graph_weighted.mtx Weighted adjacency matrix, the weight means how many times two authors have collaborated dblp15_ground_truth.mtx ground truth matrix, where the (i,j) entry equaling 1 means that author i published in venue j dblp15_ground_truth_split.mtx split ground truth matrix, where the original ground truth communities are split into connected components dblp15_authors.txt list of author names, as appeared in the dblp.xml file, the order of which is consistent with all the matrices dblp15_venues.txt list of venue keys, as described in the paper, the order of which is consistent with the matrix in dblp15_ground_truth.mtx

 Community discovery is an important task for revealing structures in large networks.
 The massive size of contemporary social networks poses a tremendous challenge to the scalability of traditional graph clustering algorithms and the